 The restaurant is aptly named because it looks out onto the ocean where the ferry comes in.

 The Barn serves American-style food.
-It is also the island’s bowling alley!
+It is also the islandโs bowling alley!

-Grab and Go’s
+Grab and Goโs

 Sometimes, you just want to grab a quick meal to get on with the day’s adventures.
-Here are a few of our best picks.
+That way, you can maximize what to do in Martha’s Vineyard in a day.

 Fat Ronnie’s is consistently awarded one of the best places to find a burger on the island.
 It is a small burger stand that has a Subway-style process of building your custom burger.